-What happens for the Animal Crossing New Year's event?
+What will the Animal Crossing: New Horizons New Year's event include?

 It's hard to believe that another year is drawing to a close.
-What better way to ring in the new year than by celebrating with one of the best Nintendo Switch games?
+What better way to celebrate than by playing one of the best Nintendo Switch games?
 Within Animal Crossing, you'll experience a countdown followed by a fireworks display and will have the option to purchase festive items to celebrate with your villagers.
 Here's everything you need to know about celebrating the Animal Crossing New Year.

 When does the Animal Crossing New Year's event start?